Hello & Welcome to the Quick Write Club FAQ page!

 I needed this!

-Some of us prefer to journal/write in the quiet of 2:00 AM.
-Cool!
-Some prefer a green, bustling park or a shady patio at 2:00 pm.
-Also cool.
-You do YOU, friend.
-I’ll provide the tools.
-You make the time.
-Because it’s time to show up for you.
+Some of us prefer to journal/write in the quiet of 2:00 am.
+Some prefer a park or patio at lunchtime.
+No matter when or where, it’s time to show up for you.